MTstateIntroStats/SpIntro-Stats/README.md

 In the last 1/3  of our course, normal and t distribution methods are be used as short cut approximations of the simulation based inference, so the lookup tables are part of this suite.
+Standard normal lookups are under both the One and the Two Categorical menus while t distributions are available under 1  Quantitative or "One of Each".

 To use the app choose the type of data and enter or import it.